 During the late 1950s, the businesses became Nackard Bottling Company.
 Patrick left for college in 1969 but returned to the family business in 1971, working in sales and delivery.
 Later, he would go on to gain additional experience by working for Durango Pepsi in Colorado, and after spending three years there, Patrick returned to Flagstaff in 1976, at the age of 25.
 Once again, he began working for the Nackard Bottling Company, this time in management.

-In 1977, Patrick met Julie Ralston, a business student at Northern Arizona University, while she was working on a fundraiser for the Muscular Dystrophy Association, where Patrick had delivered a Pepsi fountain unit.
+In 1977, Patrick met Julie Ralston, a business student at Northern University.
+She was working on a fundraiser for the Muscular Dystrophy Association, and Patrick delivered a Pepsi fountain unit to the event.
 By 1979, Julie was also working for the Nackard family business, and three years later Patrick and Julie were married.
 In 1984, following the passing of Fred Nackard, Patrick and Julie Nackard assumed full control over the management and operations of the company.

 In the mid-1980s, the big spirits companies began to consolidate and sought to eliminate regional distributors in favor of statewide and multi-state operations, Patrick changed the business name to Fred Nackard Wholesale Beverage Company, abandoning liquor distribution in favor of buying two Miller-Coors distributorships, one in Show Low and the other in Globe -- allowing the company to expand from its original footprint.
 Originally, Nackard Bottling Company used third party operators to handle vending, but in 1992 Patrick started Hi-Line Vending in order to enter full-line vending and exclusively supply products.